Cargill/OpenSIEM-Logstash-Parsing/build_scripts/README.md

 - Run  python build_scripts/generate_pipeline.py
 - Copy over the config directory to `/usr/share/logstash` and start logstash.

-An example can be found here. [workflow](https://github.com/Cargill/OpenSIEM-Logstash-Parsing/blob/master/.github/workflows/main.yml#L90)
+An example can be found in github [workflow](https://github.com/Cargill/OpenSIEM-Logstash-Parsing/blob/master/.github/workflows/main.yml#L90).

 In the workflow, you will also find script to install logstash and add required plugins to it.